scala/scala3/docs/docs/reference/instances/implicit-function-types.md

 ```
 ### Example: Postconditions

 As a larger example, here is a way to define constructs for checking arbitrary postconditions using `ensuring` so that the checked result can be referred to simply by `result`.
-The example combines opaque aliases, implicit function types, and extensions to provide a zero-overhead abstraction.
+The example combines opaque aliases, query types, and extension methods to provide a zero-overhead abstraction.

 ```scala
 object PostConditions {